Jersey's private number plate secrets revealed!

 The buying and selling of private number plates is permitted on Jersey.
 According to Jerseyauctioneers.com, rules state that numbers can only be sold on a vehicle of some kind.
 They cannot be sold while on retention.

-Not only do Jersey residents buy private number plates, they are willing to pay very high prices for particularly desirable examples.
+Not only do Jersey residents buy private number plates, but they are also willing to pay very high prices for particularly desirable examples.

 DVS sells numbers at auction, much as DVLA does in the UK.
 According to Simon Drieu & Co Limited, Jersey's largest auction house, J registrations generally command higher prices than JSY plates, even though JSY is nominally the "special series".